Line 2 (Beijing Subway)

 Line 2 of the Beijing Subway (北京地铁2号线 (běijīng dìtiě èrhào xiàn)) is a rapid transit rail line in central Beijing that runs in a rectangular loop around the city centre.
-The line traces the Ming dynasty inner city wall, which was demolished and paved over by the 2nd Ring Road and Qianmen Avenue.
-Line 2, opened in 1984, is the second oldest and one of the busiest of Beijing's subway lines and the only one to serve Beijing railway station.
-All 18 stations on the 23.1 km line are under ground.
-Ten of the 18 stations offer transfers to other lines.
-Line 2's color is blue.
+The line traces the Ming dynasty inner city wall, which was demolished and paved over by the 2nd Ring Road and Qianmen Avenue to make room.
+Line 2, opened in 1984, is the second oldest and one of the busiest of Beijing's subway lines, and to date only one to serve Beijing railway station.
+All 18 stations on the 23.1 km line are underground.
+13 of the 18 stations offer transfers to other lines.
+Line 2's color is dark blue.

 Hours of Operation

-Because Line 2 is a loop line with no true terminus, trains are identified as either running on the inner loop (内环 (nèihuán)), going in the clockwise direction, or on the outer loop (外环 (wàihuán)), going in the counter clockwise direction.
-However, trains returning to the Taipinghu Depot either terminate at Xizhimen or Jishuitan; passengers are asked wait for a full loop line train at these stations.
+Because Line 2 is a loop line with no true terminus, trains are identified as either running on the inner loop (内环 (nèihuán)), going in the clockwise direction, or on the outer loop (外环 (wàihuán)), going in the counter-clockwise direction.
+However, trains returning to the Taipinghu Depot either terminate at Xizhimen or Jishuitan; passengers are asked to wait for a full loop line train at these stations.